 Each year, the Teaching Consultants have an opportunity to invite a guest speaker to Brown.
 This annual professional development event is coordinated by graduate students in line with their interests.
-Sheridan Teaching Consultants also have the opportunity to participate in a master class with the invited guest.
+Sheridan Teaching Consultants also have the opportunity to participate in a workshop or master class with the invited guest.

 Invited Speakers, 2011 – present

-Dr. Rachel Niemer is the Founding Director of the Gameful Learning Lab in the Office of Academic Innovation at the University of Michigan.
+Rachel Niemer is the Founding Director of the Gameful Learning Lab in the Office of Academic Innovation at the University of Michigan.
 Prior to joining the AI team, Rachel served as the Assistant Director at the Center for Research on Learning and Teaching at U-M, where she specialized in health sciences educational development and instructional technology.
 Rachel has also taught pedagogy courses at the University of Rochester, where she was an Assistant Director of Learning Assistance Services.
 Previously Rachel was a chemistry instructor at Gustavus Adolphus College in Minnesota and a postdoctoral scholar in pharmacology at the University of Rochester Medical Center.
 Dr. Niemer's PhD is in Chemistry from the California Institute of Technology.

 "Going Gameful: Level Up Your Learners' Motivation"

 We all want learners to be deeply engaged, to take risks and be resilient in the face of failure.
 To increase learner engagement we need to tap into their intrinsic motivation.
 Gameful pedagogy, and gameful course design in particular, is a framework for giving learners agency and supporting their intrinsic motivation inspired by game design principles.
-This session will explore the philosophy behind gameful pedagogy, the principles, derived from that philosophy, which can guide your course designs, and the teaching practices that can further support the intrinsic motivation of your learners.
+This session explored the philosophy behind gameful pedagogy, the principles, derived from that philosophy, which can guide your course designs, and the teaching practices that can further support the intrinsic motivation of your learners.
 Participants will reflect on the alignment between their own teaching philosophy and gameful learning and brainstorm ways they can give students choices in how to demonstrate their learning.
-Lunch will be served.

 "Better Slide Design to Support Student Learning: Sheridan Invited Teaching Consultant Morning Workshop"